ibm-cloud-architecture/terraform-openshift4-vcd/README.md

 ```

-**NOTE** : If you are following the path of creating the airgap cluster path, then please go back to the [high level steps for airgap cluster](#high-level-steps-for-setting-up-the-cluster-as-airgap-install)
+**NOTE** : If you are following the path of creating the airgap cluster path, then skip moving ahead and please go back to the [high level steps for airgap cluster](#high-level-steps-for-setting-up-the-cluster-as-airgap-install) and follow next step in the list.

 #### Create the OCP cluster